-20 04 2 003 2002
+20 004 2 003 2002

 In thousands % of our total sales In thousands % of our total sales In thousands % of our total sales

 U.S.A. \$247,765 87% \$283,197 90% \$183,857 87%

 Canada 18,353 6% 15,603 5% 12,819 6%

 Israel 14,587 5% 13,468 4% 11,809 5%

 Other 3,425 2% 3,190 1% 3,096 2%

-Total \$284,130 100% \$315,458 100% \$211,581 100%
+Total \$ 284,130 100% \$315,458 100% \$ 211,581 100%

 Operating income varies among the different geographic areas in which we conduct our business.
 The variation in operating income reflects the different activities in and contributions to our business by each geographic area.
 Operating income is allotted to each geographic area in accordance with the ownership of intellectual property, the performance of manufacturing activities and the distribution and sale of product to third parties.
 The ownership of intellectual property, manufacturing facilities and know-how is primarily located in Canada and Israel, while distribution occurs mainly in the United States.
 Each of these geographic areas is compensated according to the economic value of its activity.
 Therefore, Taro Israel and Taro Canada, which bear more risk in terms of actually deploying substantial assets to develop and manufacture products, earn a greater share of the profit derived from such products.
 Taro U.S.A. distributes to third parties the products developed, manufactured or owned by the other geographic areas of the group.
 Inter-area sales are based on arms-length transactions and prices usually charged among third parties with similar economic circumstances and profile.
 Inter-area transactions and balances have been eliminated in consolidation.
+Profits from inter-area sales not yet realized outside the Company have been eliminated in consolidation.